ANNEXATION

 ensure services, such as police, parks & recreation and transportation, are continued at current or improved levels of service.

 On February 5, 2003, the Town Council adopted a policy that updated the established guidelines for future annexations to ensure they are logical, practical, financially feasible, and in the best interest of the Town.
+The policy is reviewed every five years.

 BACKGROUND